 - Full-time and part-time options are available.
 See the Course Schedule below.

-- Clinical/practicum experiences (30 hours) are selected by the students at sites convenient to them and in line with their interests.
+- Practice experiences are selected by the students at sites convenient to them and in line with their interests.

-Nursing courses cost an average of $333 per credit (tuition and fees).
-To complete the 36 credits of the nursing major, a student who follows the full-time schedule will pay approximately $12,680 for tuition, fees, and books.
-The total cost for a student who follows the part-time schedule is approximately $13,320.
+Nursing courses cost an average of $360 per credit (tuition and fees).
+To complete the 36 credits of the nursing major, a student who follows the full-time schedule will pay approximately $12,960 for tuition, fees, and books.
 Any liberal education or other additional credits needed to graduate would increase the total costs.

 For more information about tuition and financial aid, click here.